BluetonicBeats/docker-google-fonts-proxy/README.md

 ## Usage

-Once setup (for instance at Citipo we run an instance on https://fonts.citipo.com), all requests done to the configured URL will be forwarded to Google Fonts with the same exact URL path and CSS responses will be altered on-the-fly to change fonts files reference to use your own domain.
+Once setup (for instance at BluetonicBeats we run an instance on https://fonts.bluetonicbeats.com), all requests done to the configured URL will be forwarded to Google Fonts with the same exact URL path and CSS responses will be altered on-the-fly to change fonts files reference to use your own domain.